godofwarnings/godofwarnings.github.io/_posts/2025-05-30-number-of-music-playlists.md

 layout: post
 title: "920.
 Number of Music Playlists"
 description: "A detailed breakdown of the dynamic programming approach for the Leetcode problem 920.
 Number of Music Playlists, including recurrence, base cases, and C++ implementation."
-categories: [dsa, dynamic programming]
+categories: [DSA, CPP]
-tags: [CPP, DSA, LEETCODE, DYNAMIC PROGRAMMING]
+tags: [CPP, DSA, LeetCode, Dynamic-Programming]
 redirect_from:
   - /2025/05/30/
 ---